 Certain foods, like olive oil, oily fish, red wine, nuts and seeds, vegetables, fruits and pulses (legumes), consistently promote human health because new research shows they increase numbers of helpful bacteria producing anti-inflammatory and beneficial compounds.
 These foods are commonplace in the colourful Mediterranean diet.
 These foods can correct and protect.

-A team of researchers from the Departments of Gastroenterology and Genetics at the University of Groningen, Holland have linked specific foods with either increases in gut bacteria promoting gut and human health, or with gut problems, inflammation and illness.
+A team of researchers from the Departments of Gastroenterology and Genetics at the University of Groningen, Holland have linked specific foods with either increases in gut bacteria promoting gut health and human health, or with gut problems, inflammation and ill health.

 1425 people were followed, 331 with inflammatory bowel disease (IBD), specifically ulcerative colitis or Crohn’s, a further 223 with Irritable Bowel Disease, and 871 people with a healthy gut.
 Daily stool samples were submitted along with a daily dietary questionnaire.

 The study looked at bacteria associated with 61 specific foods and 25 clusters of foods (for example, one cluster was meat, dairy, gravy and potatoes).

 Helpful bacteria are termed ‘probiotics’.
 The foods that feed them and increase their numbers are termed ‘prebiotics’.

 Foods that promote unfriendly bacteria, inflammation and gut damage

 Of little surprise was that processed foods and animal products produced a significant growth in bacteria known to be linked to inflammation – for example to the families, Ruminococcus and Firmicutes.